sebleier/placemat.js/README.rst

 request, your server declares what templates it wants to use.
 If they don't exist in the cache, then they are retrieved from the server.
 If they exist in the cache, but the sha is different, they are also retrieved from the server.
-Otherwise, the templates are loaded from the cache, saving a round trip from the server.
+Otherwise, the templates are loaded from the cache, saving a round trip to the server.

 placemat.js provides a template rendering backend with its own template loader for plate.js so that templates can go through the caching/fetching process transparently so that you can focus on writing templates.

-placemat.js supports different type of template rendering which include replacing content (default), prepending, appending, and sorted insert.
+placemat.js supports different types of template rendering which include replacing content (default), prepending, appending, and sorted insert.
 The last three are for list type data rendering.